Founded in 1994 in Sweden

 What is EQT's contribution to the companies acquired?

 There are many companies that operate in attractive industries but lack entrepreneurial drive and business development competence.
 EQT invests in companies in which it can serve as a catalyst for change, to allow companies to transform into great and sustainable companies by making genuine, permanent improvements.
-EQT also offers access to an extensive network of experienced independent Industrial Advisors providing advice, credibility and serving as door openers in various situations.
+EQT also offers access to an extensive network of experienced Industrial Advisors providing advice, credibility and serving as door openers in various situations.

 What is the EQT view on social responsibility?